silviaCerby/gitbook/docs/support_and_use_cases/explore/explore-subcollections.md

 {% hint style="info" %}

 **NOTE:** Our Development team continues working on the Subcollections feature.
-Refer to the Known issues in subcollections section for a list of known issues.
+Refer to the [Known issues in subcollections](explore-subcollections.md#id-known-issues-in-subcollections)section for a list of known issues.
 We will keep you posted when these issues are resolved.

 {% endhint %}